Statistical methods and software for precision oncology

 - 2024 — Analytical validation completed (Journal of Molecular Diagnostics)

-- 2024 — CLIA-certification achieved for clinical use
+- 2024 — CLIA certification achieved for clinical use

-Active Funding
+Current Funding

 - 2025 — Gillings Research Excellence Award